gphart1972/unattended-debian-11-8-USB-installer/README.md

 ```bash
 ls -lh
 ```
-on that dir and you should see your new ISO file.
+In that directory and you should see your new ISO file.

 ## Write the new ISO to a USB Drive